-To support our review of the literature, we construct a dataset of GDP per capita for 20 high-income countries.1 For each country we use data for the first administrative division below the national level, e.g. NUTS2 for European countries, states for the United States, and prefectures for the case of Japan.
+To support our review of the literature, we construct a dataset of GDP per capita for 18 high-income countries.1 For each country we use data for the first administrative division below the national level, e.g. NUTS2 for European countries, states for the United States, and prefectures for the case of Japan.
 We henceforth refer to these as regions.
-In recent years, there have been several efforts to construct harmonized cross-country datasets of regional economic activity with large spatial and temporal coverage (see e.g. Rosés and Wolf, 2018b; Wenz et al., 2023).
-Our analysis leverages this work and results in a panel spanning a total of 292 regions across 20 countries, representing approximately 67% of global GDP and 15% of the worldwide population in the year 2000 (Bolt and Van Zanden, 2024).
+In recent years, there have been several efforts to construct harmonised cross-country datasets of regional economic activity with large spatial and temporal coverage (see e.g. Rosés and Wolf, 2018b; Wenz et al., 2023).
+Our analysis leverages this work to construct a panel spanning a total of 287 regions across 18 countries, representing approximately 67% of global GDP and 15% of the worldwide population in the year 2000 (Bolt and Van Zanden, 2024).
 In the rest of this section, we discuss the data sources in more detail.